LuckeyOfficial/LUCKEY/Type-Protocol/README.md

 ```
 ## Academic Insights

-KeyPredictorPro is built upon the principles of federated learning, enhancing user privacy through a decentralized training process.
+Type Protocol is built upon the principles of federated learning, enhancing user privacy through a decentralized training process.
 This methodology aligns with the latest advancements in privacy-preserving machine learning research, as discussed in the paper "[Federated Learning: Collaborative Machine Learning without Centralized Training Data](https://research.google/blog/federated-learning-collaborative-machine-learning-without-centralized-training-data/)".

 The project leverages pre-trained word embeddings from GoogleNews-vectors-negative300, enabling the model to harness semantic understanding of words without the need for retraining word embeddings.
 This approach is substantiated by research findings, demonstrating that pre-trained word embeddings can significantly enhance model performance (Mikolov et al., 2013).

 ## License

-KeyPredictorPro is released under the MIT License.
+Type Protocol is released under the MIT License.
 For details, please refer to the [LICENSE](./LICENSE) file.